 The nursing simulation lab creates simulation recordings of students enrolled in the nursing program.
 Student nurses from Track I (generic) and Track II (RN-BSN) are recorded during simulated practice at the discretion of the instructor.
-MSN Students may demonstrate skills via recording at the discretion of the instructor and course assignments.
-Undergraduate students may also be assigned to self-record skills practice for demonstration of competency.

 Accountability Management accountability for policy compliance, implement and monitoring (committee or personnel)